47th Infantry Division (United States): History

+Company B allotted to the Iowa Army National Guard, and Company D allotted to the Wisconsin Army National Guard (Dzwonchyk, "Aviation," 79).

+The 194th Armor was reorganized as a parent regiment under the Combat Arms Regimental System on 1 February 1968, consisting of the 2nd Battalion, still part of the 47th Division.

 The most sweeping reorganization occurred in February 1968.
-Principal among them was the extension of the division into Iowa and Illinois as a result of Pentagon-mandated cutbacks of the Guard in those states.
-Iowa's 67th Brigade was disbanded, redesignated as the 34th Infantry Brigade, and assigned to the Viking Division.
+Principal among them was the extension of the division into Iowa and Illinois as a result of Department of Defense-mandated cutbacks of the Guard in those states.
+Iowa's 67th Brigade was disbanded, redesignated as the 34th Infantry Brigade, and assigned to the 47th Division.
 In Illinois, units of the disbanded 33rd Infantry Division were reorganized into the 66th Infantry Brigade and made part of the 47th Division.

 In December 1965, the division became one of three National Guard divisions earmarked for the Selected Reserve Force, capable of more rapid deployment.
 This status was removed on 1 February 1968.

 The division was deactivated in 1991.
-Immediately afterward, the division's former units were reactivated as the 34th Infantry Division.
+Immediately afterward, the division's former units were reactivated, "reflagged," as the 34th Infantry Division.
+"With the exception of the name and number change, everything else — the mission, organization and personnel — would remain the same."
 Effectively, the division was renamed, but for historical purposes, the Department of the Army does not recognize any continuity between the lineage of the headquarters of the 47th Infantry Division and the second activation of the headquarters of the 34th Infantry Division, continuing the latter division’s lineage through the 34th Infantry Brigade.

 The 47th Infantry Division remained on the rolls longer than any other National Guard division that did not see combat (45 years of service).
 The only Army division that did not see combat to have remained on the rolls longer is the Army Reserve's 108th Infantry Division, elements of which have seen action now in Iraq and Afghanistan.